pcengines/apu2-documentation/docs/debug/cpu_frequency.md

 both start with P0 being highest-performance accessible, but hardware P0 isn't the same as software P0.
 On the software side additional boost states (Pb0, Pb1) are used.
 All boosted P-states are always higher performance than non-boosted P-states.
-Hardware P0 is software Pb0. rest of states is mapped 1-to-1, with the same names corresponding to different states, which can be confusing.
+Hardware P0 is software Pb0.
+Rest of states is mapped 1-to-1, with the same names corresponding to different states, which can be confusing.
 Number of boost states is written in `D18F4x15C[NumBoostStates]`, in case of apu it is 2.
 **BIOS should not provide ACPI _PSS entries for boosted P-states.**